 From what I can tell, most folks start with fasting overnight, to give themselves a head start, and then continue into the day.
 For instance, quit eating at 8:00 pm in the evening, and don’t eat until lunch at noon or 1:00 the next day.
 But of course, there are show offs who like to push it even further, and eat within only a four hour window each day or skip entire days, or two days, with nothing but water or tea to drink!

 Doesn’t the dairy count as calories, which means I’m not literally fasting anymore?
 Yes it does.
 But not by much, so it’s good enough for me.
+And when I want to be stricter, it is fairly easy to skip the coffee, and conform to a true fast until I decide to eat a meal.

 When lunch time rolls around, I borrow one of Tim’s Slow Carb Diet rules and try to eat meals I’ve had before.
 Not because eating the same meal repeatedly is healthier for me, but rather because I know I won’t overeat if I choose only restaurants that provide portion control as part of their menu.